ch0t4nk/PDFtoMD/docs/development/IMPLEMENTATION_SUMMARY.md

 - Automatic maintenance and cleanup
 - Comprehensive documentation updates

-All features committed to git with version 2.1.0 changelog! 🎉
+All features committed to git with version 2.1.0 changelog! 🎉\n